 The solution to the above issues is building a data orchestration framework that automatically processes data as it’s collected and delivers it in usable formats.
-But what exactly is data orchestration?
+But what is data orchestration exactly?
 Let’s take a closer look.

 What is data orchestration?

 Data orchestration is the use of combined tasks and automated processes to bring together data from dispersed silos and data collection points, combine it, and deliver it directly to those who need it.

 Since all the time spent acquiring and preparing processes is done automatically by a data orchestration platform, data can flow much quicker through an organization.
 In addition, all of an organization’s storage systems can be interconnected and the data flowing between them can be orchestrated to deliver a smooth and more time-efficient data processing operation.

 Standard data processes relied on a task list being physically set by a data function, whereas data orchestration uses DAGs (directed acyclic graphs) to automatically sort collected data.
 These are complicated task chains that ask and answer a series of questions about what should be happening with data as it’s ingested.
 DAGs sort data at great speed, subsequently organizing it into very precise and easy-to-use categories.

 With these extensive task flows running as automated processes, all the data an organization collects goes straight to where it’s supposed to without getting stuck in an intermediary, and all too often permanent, data swamp.
 This orchestrated data is then available for data analysis tools in uniform, readily usable formats.